yuanzhongqiao/marvel-platform/README.md

 ### Folder Structure
 ## Folder Structure Overview

-- **`/frontend`**:
+- **`/`**:
-  Contains all the files related to the front-end application, including the NextJS app and associated resources.
+  Standard firebase project structure, having frontend in the root and functions in the functions folder.

 - **`/functions`**:
   Houses the Firebase Functions, which are serverless functions responsible for backend processes such as AI chatbot and tools communicators